German submarine U-853: Battle of Point Judith

-Legacy

-The body of one of U-853s crewmembers was recovered in 1960 and was interred in the Island Cemetery Annex on Van Zandt Avenue in Newport, Rhode Island.
-The submarine's two propellers were on display for many years at the Inn at Castle Hill in Newport and are now in the custody of the United States Naval War College Museum at the Newport Naval Station.

-The USS Atherton was transferred to Japan and served as part of the Japanese Maritime Self Defense Force until 1975 when she was returned to the United States.
-She was given to the Philippines in 1978 and served as BRP Rajah Humabon (PS-11) with the Philippine Navy until 2018.

-Interest has been expressed in returning Atherton to the United States so she can be restored to her World War II appearance and be opened to the public.
-Rajah Humabon was decommissioned on 15 March 2018 and is planned to be part of the Philippine Navy museum in Sangley Point.

 Wreck

 U-853 lies 7 nmi east of Block Island in 130 ft of water.
 The US Coast Guard pinpoints the location of the wreck at 41°13′N 71°27′W. Most of the 55 crew member bodies remain within the hull, which is a war grave.
 It is one of the more popular dive sites in Southern New England.
 The hull has depth charge blast holes: one forward of the conning tower at the radio room and another in the starboard side of the engine room.
 Entering the wreck is dangerous due to debris, sharp metal edges, and confined spaces.

 On 6 and 7 May 1945, Navy divers attempted to enter the wreck to recover the captain's safe and the papers within, but failed.
 Recreational divers first visited the site in 1953.
 In 1960 a recreational diver brought up a body from the wreck.
 This provoked former navy admirals and clergy to petition the US government for restrictions on disturbing the dead.
 The German crewman was buried with full military honors in Newport, Rhode Island.

 As of 1998 at least two recreational divers have died from exploring the wreckage.
-Stephen Hardick died in 2005 while filming the U-boat.
+Stephen Hardick, a scuba instructor, died in 2005 while filming the U-boat.
 He surfaced unconscious and could not be revived.
 Hardick, age 60, died as the result of saltwater drowning associated with poor health according to the Rhode Island Medical Examiner's office.

-On October 26th of 2022 a live depth charge was found near the wreckage by fishermen based out of Rhode Island.
+On October 26, 2022, a live depth charge was found near the wreckage by fishermen based out of Rhode Island.
 The depth charge contained 267 pounds of TNT which was set out to destroy the German U-boat.